gallolabs/logger/README.md

 - [x] Idle wait method
 - [ ] Move filter (level) logic to logger ?
 Create intermediate handler ?
 Create a mapping filter<->handler with potentially advanced filters (on metadata etc) ?
 - [ ] Reduce complexity as remote-ee with only 1 root instance and others child instances, and change onError by events ?
+- [ ] Ability to transform event to any data before (technical) formatting
+- [ ] Add async handler (fluentbit, http, etc) to identify problematics ?

 ```typescript